yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 </pre>

 Thanks to the _Ohai_ tool, _Chef_ knows many of these [“automatic attributes”](http://wiki.opscode.com/display/chef/Automatic+Attributes) of the node, and can take them into consideration when provisioning the server.
-The ElasticSearch cookbook we have worked with makes use of these attribues in other places, for example when setting the `node.name`.
+The Elasticsearch cookbook we have worked with makes use of these attribues in other places, for example when setting the `node.name`.

-The final conclusion of this experiment is **how open the whole _Chef_ ecosystem is**.
+The final conclusion of this experiment is how open the whole _Chef_ ecosystem is.

 We didn't have to use the hosted _Chef Server_ product to use the other parts of its architecture.
 The concepts and principles are the same between _Chef Solo_ and _Chef Server_, and allow you to reuse the most important part: the cookbooks.